sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 ## Developing the Sharetribe Web Template into a multilanguage marketplace

-If you intend to modify the template to handle multiple languages, it is good to note that the template are by default configured to run in single language mode, so a multilanguage marketplace requires custom development.
+If you intend to modify the template to handle multiple languages, it is good to note that the template is by default configured to run in single language mode, so a multilanguage marketplace requires custom development.
 For multiple languages, you basically have two approaches for that custom development.